 for a fireworks show.
 There's a parade in the morning, carnival games, and live music throughout the afternoon in Glover Park (the heart of the Marietta Square).
 Then, lay down a blanket and stake out a spot for the fireworks show!
 Fireworks begin at 9:30

 The City of Alpharetta will put on their traditional Fourth of July fireworks show in Wills Park.
 The park will have free kid's activities like a bounce house, face painting and games.
 Food vendors (including some food trucks!) will be on-site.
 Live music and activities begin at 6 p.m.
 Fireworks begin at dusk

 Here's a twist for you - fireworks on July 3rd!
 Norcross holds an annual pre-Fourth celebration (can you say fireworks two nights in a row?!).
 Live music and fireworks with picnics encouraged?
 Sounds a lot like the typical Fourth of July fireworks celebration!
 The festival begins at 4 p.m. and will include live music from Mother's Finest.
 Fireworks begin around 9:30

 City of Roswell is putting on a fireworks extravaganza at Roswell High School.
 Carnival games start up and 5:30 p.m. and there will be live music beginning at 6 p.m.
 The big fireworks show takes place at dark.
 Food from Shane's Rib Shack will be available.
 Please note that Roswell High School is a drug, alcohol and tobacco free zone.
 Fireworks at dark

 Stone Mountain Park

 makes for a perfect family-friendly Fourth of July!
-In addition to all the regular park activities (and there are lots!), the will have a special laser show on both July 3 and July 4, followed by a fireworks show each night.
+In addition to all the regular park activities (and there are lots!), the will have a special laser show on both July 4 - July 6, followed by a fireworks show each night.
 All you pay is the $10 parking fee (per car).
 The laser show starts at 9:30